X-T-E-R/Uni-TTS/README.md

 ## Model Folder Format

-In a character model folder, like `trained/Character1/`
+In a character model folder, like `models/gsv/Character1/`

 Put the pth / ckpt / wav files in it, the wav should be named as the prompt text

 Like :

 ```
-trained
+models/gsv
 --hutao
 ----hutao-e75.ckpt
 ----hutao_e60_s3360.pth